scaljeri/di-xxl/README.md

     DI.set({ name: 'user.list', ....});

-This time the the search for `list` looks like
+This time the search for `list` looks like

     list       --> no
     user.list  --> yes

 It will not find `user.widgets.list`.
-It is best used preferably only during initialization.
 This is the default lookup direction (`DI.DIRECTIONS.PARENT_TO_CHILD), but you can reverse the lookup

     DI.get('user.overview.profile', {lookup: DI.DIRECTIONS.CHILD_TO_PARENT});